Final Fantasy Type-0: Development

 Final Fantasy Type-0 was originally titled Final Fantasy Agito XIII, envisioned as a game for mobile devices.
 It was conceived in 2005 as part of Fabula Nova Crystallis Final Fantasy, a subseries of Final Fantasy games linked by a common mythos.
 Agito XIII was the final original Fabula Nova Crystallis game to be created.
 The decision to make it a mobile game was based on the popularity of Before Crisis: Final Fantasy VII.
 Hajime Tabata, who contributed to the Fabula Nova Crystallis mythos, was searching for a new project after finishing Before Crisis and became the game's director.
 Before Crisis producer Kosei Ito acted as producer before his move to Capcom prior to 2009.
-Beginning development in 2006, it was first announced at that year's Electronic Entertainment Expo (E3).
+Beginning development in 2006, the game was first announced at that year's Electronic Entertainment Expo (E3).
 It was said to offer on-the-go access to the Fabula Nova Crystallis universe, using gameplay functions exclusive to mobile phones of the time.
 The concept was to deliver a game for mobile platforms equivalent to a console game from the main Final Fantasy series, and to make it available in its entirety upon release rather than in episodic format.

 Developers had been planning a release on the next generation of mobile phones, as those available at the time could not offer all the capabilities they would need.
 While it was originally claimed to be a mobile exclusive, versions for both mobiles and the PlayStation Portable were being developed, with the latter to be revealed when the former was sufficiently advanced.
 The original staff members were Tabata, Yusuke Naora and Tetsuya Nomura.
 Nomura acted as a character designer and creative producer.
 Between 2006 and 2008, development wavered between inactivity and sluggishness since most of the team was devoted to Crisis Core: Final Fantasy VII.
 In 2008, it was said to be facing serious problems due to the scale of the project.
 An issue developers had grappled with was whether or not to make the command buttons used in the game visible on the mobile screen.
 Agito XIII was described as an online RPG using fully rendered 3D graphics similar to console games, as well as having gameplay elements from multiple genres such as MMORPGs, smaller-scale multiplayer-focused games, and standard role-playing games.
 Other unfinished concepts being developed were a day-night cycle, a calendar system linked to real-world time and dates, and a story influenced by player votes.